 Understanding the Importance of Asset Protection

 As we navigate the complexities of later life, understanding asset protection becomes crucial for safeguarding our homes.
-Asset protection is not just a financial strategy; it’s a way to ensure that our most significant assets are preserved for ourselves and our loved ones.
+It’s not just a financial strategy — it’s about ensuring that the home you’ve spent a lifetime paying for isn’t entirely consumed by care costs that can run to £60,000–£80,000 per year.

 What is Asset Protection?